 PIANGO is the major regional non-governmental organisation with membership at the National level in this case in the 25 Countries and territories of the Pacific Islands.

 With its membership network spread across the biggest ocean of the world, this has brought many challenges including the high cost of transportation, limited accessibility to communication systems, and the weak interest by in development partners to support civil society work both at national and regional level, it further demonstrates the lack of understanding of the role and contribution of civil society to extend and make services accessible to the poor and marginalised sector of our society.

 The re-emergence of PIANGO had developed this strategic framework incorporating all the learning from its journey to map out it future direction focusing on the following priority areas:

 - Pacific Developmental Leadership

 - Evidence-based Policy Advocacy

-that PIANGO will facilitate the building of Pacific Expert, Pacific ideas to find Pacific Solutions for Pacific Issues within Pacific Context for Civil Society exercising leadership for a just peaceful
+The 2016 – 2020 Strategic Plan of PIANGO sets out a dynamic vigorous robust direction of development for Civil Society Sector grounded on understanding the Pacific context.
+This plan envisage that PIANGO will facilitate the building of Pacific Expert, Pacific ideas to find Pacific Solutions for Pacific Issues within Pacific Context for Civil Society exercising leadership for a just and peaceful Pacific community.